-The Power Fail LED connection is located on pins 5 and 6 of JF1.
+The Power Fail LED connection is located on pins 15 and 16 of JF1.
+Refer to the table below for pin definitions.

-Power Fail LED Pin Definitions (JF1)
+Power LED Pin Definitions (JF1)

-Pin# Definition
+Pins Definition

-5 3.3V
+5 +3.3V

-6 PWR Supply Fail
+6 Power Fail LED

-Overheating and Fan Fail LED
+Fan Fail and UID LED

-Connect an LED cable to pins 7 and 8 of the Front Control Panel to use the Overheat/Fan Fail LED connections.
-The LED on pin 8 provides warnings of overheating
+Connect an LED cable to pins 7 and 8 of the front control panel to use the Overheat/Fan Fail LED connections.
+The LED on pin 8 provides warnings of overheat or fan failure.
+Refer to the tables below for pin definitions.